I chose New Hampshire as my home because I am passionate about liberty and individual rights. Live free or die! (But rather not the latter!)

 I am a former attorney.
-I practiced law in South Africa where I volunteered pro bono on criminal defense cases for the Legal Aid Board, which helped shape my views about criminal justice.
+I practiced law in South Africa where I worked on pro bono criminal defense cases for the underprivileged, which helped shape my views about criminal justice.

-After the dotcom bubble burst, my husband and I backpacked through Southeast Asia, India and Africa.
+After the dotcom bubble burst, my husband, Louis, and I backpacked through Southeast Asia, India and Africa.
 At the base camp of the 10th highest mountain in the world, Annapurna (see the pic I took--magnificent!), I had an epiphany: I no longer wanted to be a lawyer, I wanted to pursue my passion for writing, and serve a higher purpose.
-When we returned to the U.S., I earned my M.F.A. in creative writing from The City College of New York.
+When we returned to America, I earned my M.F.A. in creative writing from The City College of New York.

 In 2008, Louis and I moved to New Hampshire as part of Free State Project, a movement to attract 20,000 liberty activists to the Granite State.
 I twice organized the Porcupine Freedom Festival (a.k.a.
 PorcFest), one of the world’s largest liberty gatherings.
 I became president of the organization in 2011.

 From 2008-2012, I also worked part-time at the New Hampshire Writers’ Project at Southern New Hampshire University.
 I started as the program manager, organizing NHWP’s flagship Writers’ Day event and other regional literary festivals, and left as acting executive director.
 I also volunteered for other literary organizations, and worked on Concord Reads for several years.